ashwinkumar12345/apache-kafka-intro/README.md

 <a name="theory"></a>
 > ## Apache Kafka Theory
 - Topics are logical collections of messages.
 It is similar to a table in a database.
 You can have as many topics as you want in Apache Kafka.
 It's identified by its name
-- Topics are split into partitions.
+- Topics are split into partitions for parallelism
 - Each partition is split into offsets that have an incremental id called an offset
 - To identify a message, you have to specify the Kafka topic name, partition number, and offset number
 <img width="438" alt="4" src="https://user-images.githubusercontent.com/4720428/55266539-c51b6b00-523a-11e9-9797-45dc066db90b.png">